 Examples of bundled supplies:

-The two most important key factors to remember about UK VAT (for physical **and **digital sales into the UK) are as follows:
+The two most important key factors to remember about UK VAT when selling into the UK (for physical and digital sales into the UK) are as follows:

 For B2C digital sales into the UK, the most important factors to consider are as follows: